evancz/guide.elm-lang.org/architecture/components/nesting.md

   2. Build everything you need in terms of other people&rsquo;s work.
 You need a model, use theirs.
 You need to update that model, use their `update` function.
 Need a view?
 Use theirs.

-> **Exercises:**
+> **Exercises:** This code will make more sense if you start playing around with it, so here are a few ideas of how to extend what we have now.
 >
->   - Add a button that swaps the two counters.
+> First, just add a button that swaps the two counters.
+>
->   - Add features to `Counter` without touching the parent module at all.
+> Okay, now add some of the following features to the `Counter` module:
+>
 >   - Track the maximum number reached.
 >   - Track the minimum number reached.
 >   - Count how many times the user has clicked one of the buttons
 >
->     The important thing is these features should &ldquo;just work&rdquo; without any changes in the parent module.
+> Now the only rule here is **you *cannot* touch the parent module**.
+You need to implement all these features by changing the `Counter` module only.
+The pair of counters should just keep working with no changes.